-Our business and operations are subject to a variety of regulatory requirements in the countries in which we operate or offer our solutions, including, among other things, with respect to data privacy and protection, government contracts, anti-corruption, trade compliance, tax, and labor matters.
-Compliance with these regulatory requirements may be onerous, time-consuming, and expensive, especially where these requirements are inconsistent from jurisdiction or where the jurisdictional reach of certain requirements is not clearly defined or seeks to reach across national borders.
-Regulatory requirements in one jurisdiction may make it difficult or impossible to do business in another jurisdiction.
+Compliance with applicable regulatory requirements may be onerous, time-consuming, and expensive, especially where these requirements are inconsistent from jurisdiction to jurisdiction or where the jurisdictional reach of certain requirements is not clearly defined or seeks to reach across national borders.
+Regulatory requirements in one jurisdiction may make it difficult or impossible to do business in or comply with the rules of another jurisdiction.